ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 ### What's the Common Format for AIS Data?

 ![Crazy Alert](/hardware/planesailing/crazy.gif){: .center}
-*Leaked video from the NMEA-0183 AIS planning meeting*
+*Leaked footage from the NMEA-0183 AIS planning meeting*

 NMEA-0183 specifies a human-readable, comma-separated serial data format.
 If you've ever worked with GPS devices, it will look familiar to you: